Figuring out how to end a cover letter is harder than it looks.

 This is your final chance to remind employers why you’re worth interviewing.

-The goal here is simple: make it easy for busy recruiters to see the connection between your background and their needs without making them reread your entire letter.
+The goal is simple: help busy recruiters see how your background matches their needs.
+Do this without making them reread your whole letter.

 2. Show enthusiasm for the role

 Recruiters can spot generic applications from a mile away.
-They want candidates who are excited about their specific company, not just a paycheck.
+They want candidates who are excited about the company, not the paycheck.

-The key is to mention something concrete that attracts you to this particular organization.
-Maybe it’s their innovative product line, their commitment to sustainability, or a recent project that impressed you.
+Mention something specific that draws you to this organization.
+It could be their new products, their commitment to sustainability, or a recent project that grabbed your attention.

 3. Invite the employer to take the next step